-Statutory Guidance and School's Child Protection Policy Date and Verification When Completed The school's Child Protection Policy (arrangements for safeguarding and promoting the welfare of children in your school) Click or tap to enter a date.
-Part One of KCSiE 2024 (or Annex A is a condensed version of Part One and for non-teaching staff) Safeguarding information for all staff, what you should know and do to safeguard children Click or tap to enter a date.
-3. Annex B (Specific Safeguarding issues) KCSiE 2024 Click or tap to enter a date.
-Having read the above guidance, I understand my role and responsibilities to comply with these I agree or I do not agree and require further support from DSL I am aware of who my school's DSL and Deputy(s) for safeguarding are <insert and="" ddsl="" dsl="" name="" of="" s=""></insert> 6.
-If I need support or I am worried about the wellbeing and safety of a child(ren) or suspect they are being harmed, I know how to report this and/or discuss any concerns with the DSL/DDSL team in my school I agree or I do not agree and require further support from DSL I know that further guidance, together with copies of the policies mentioned above, are available at:
+Statutory Guidance and S School's Child Protection Policy Date and Verification When Completed ection Policy (arrangements for oting the welfare of children in Click or tap to enter a date. version of Part One (or Annex A is a condensed and for non-teaching staff) n for all staff, what you should d children Click or tap to enter a date.
+3. Annex B (Specific Safe guarding issues) KCSiE 2024 Click or tap to enter a date.
+Having read the above g and responsibilities to co guidance, I understand my role mply with these I agree or I do not agree and require further support from DSL 5.
+I am aware of who my s safeguarding are chool's DSL and Deputy(s) for <insert and="" ddsl="" dsl="" name="" of="" s=""></insert> safety of a child(ren) or s vorried about the wellbeing and suspect they are being harmed, s and/or discuss any concerns in my school I agree or I do not agree and require further support from DSL 7.
+I know that further guidar policies mentioned above nce, together with copies of the e, are available at: